-For the DSE ApL, we will have students attending courses including Film and Video Studies / Film & Transmedia, Computer Game & Animation Design, Fashion and Image Design, Jewelry Design, The Essentials of Dramatics Arts, Animal Care, Law Enforcement and Psychology provided by various tertiary institutes.
+For the DSE ApL, we will have students attending courses including Film & Transmedia, Computer Game & Animation Design, Animal Care and Medical Laboratory Science provided by various tertiary institutes.

 Technology Goals

 As a pioneer school in IT in Education, we will continue to explore different IT opportunities to enhance teaching and learning inside and outside the classroom.
 Our school was selected by the Office of the Government Chief Information Officer (OGCIO) as one of its EITP partner schools since 2015.
 We received funding (total of HK\$5M) to provide enhanced IT enrichment training to our F.2 to F.6 students in four cohorts from the 2015/16 school year to the 2022/23 school year.
 This will foster a pro-IT atmosphere, stimulate interest in IT and develop IT talent among students in the school community.